What are the most popular air conditioning brands in Australia?

 Can I add a ducted system to any home?

 Most of the time, yes.
 The installer will have to check that there’s space in your walls, ceiling, and/or under your flooring to add the ductwork along with access to actually do the installation.
 Older homes that don’t have the space for this can benefit from a multi-split system that produces similar effects without all of the construction work.

 Can I install a new air conditioner myself?

 Not unless it’s portable, which isn’t really an installation as much as it is an unboxing.
 While a portable unit could get the job done in a pinch, it’s not a viable or efficient long-term solution either.
 You’re much better off making the investment in your home or business now with a professionally installed system.

 It’s all based on the size of your space.
-For a ducted air conditioning system, your installer will help calculate the total space in the home to be cooled and recommend a properly sized outdoor unit with a compressor.
+For a ducted system, your installer will help calculate the total space in the home to be cooled and recommend a properly sized outdoor unit with a compressor.

 Indoors, things get a little trickier since you need to know the size of the room(s) you are cooling.
-You can use these figures as tentative guidelines when considering split or multi-split air conditioning systems:
+You can use these figures as tentative guidelines when considering split or multi-split systems:

 - Rooms smaller than 20m2: 2kw – 4kW

 - Rooms between 20m2 to 40m2: 4kw – 6kW

 - Rooms larger than 40m2: 6kw – 9kW